jeremy-edward-bauerle/LegendSRD/edited-output/core/hand-edit.md

 an active member and it benefits the cult to make active members more powerful.

-Divine Magic Spell Traits and Descriptions
+## Divine Magic Spell Traits and Descriptions
 Every Divine Magic spell is defined by a series of traits describing the spell and how it is used in the game.
 A description then follows describing the spell's precise effects.
 By default, the Magnitude of any Divine spell is equal to one tenth of the caster's Pact.
 Unless specifically stated in its description, Divine Spells take one Combat Action to invoke.
 The other traits used by Divine Magic spells are detailed here.

-Area (X): The spell affects all targets within a radius specified in metres.
+**Area (X)**: The spell affects all targets within a radius specified in metres.

-Concentration: The spell's effects remain in place as long as the Adventurer concentrates on it.
+**Concentration**: The spell's effects remain in place as long as the Adventurer concentrates on it.
 Concentrating on a spell is functionally identical to casting the spell, requiring the spellcaster to continue to gesture with both arms, chant and ignore distractions.

-Duration (X): The spell's effects stay in place for the number of minutes indicated.
+**Duration (X)**: The spell's effects stay in place for the number of minutes indicated.

-Instant: The spell's effects take place instantly.
+**Instant**: The spell's effects take place instantly.
 The spell then disappears.

-Ranged: Ranged spells may be cast upon targets up to a maximum distance of the Adventurer's POW x 10 in metres.
+**Ranged**: Ranged spells may be cast upon targets up to a maximum distance of the Adventurer's POW x 10 in metres.

-Rank: The minimum cult rank the spell is available to.
+**Rank**: The minimum cult rank the spell is available to.

-176

-         Resist (Evade/Persistence/Resilience): The spell's effects do not occur automatically.
+**Resist (Evade/Persistence/Resilience)**: The spell's effects do not occur automatically.
 The target may make an Opposed Evade, Persistence or Resilience test (as specified by the spell) in order to avoid the effect of the spell entirely.
 Note that Resist (Evade) spells require the target to be able to use a Combat Action in order to dodge.

-Touch: Touch spells require the character to actually touch his target for the spell to take effect.
+**Touch**: Touch spells require the character to actually touch his target for the spell to take effect.
 The spellcaster must remain in physical contact with the target for the entire casting.

-Absorption
+### Absorption
 Duration 15, Rank Initiate, Touch

 This spell absorbs incoming spells aimed at the target or his equipment, converting their